 Courses must be taken in a substantive area of interest, with approval from the student's advisor.

 Students can choose from offerings within or outside of the program with the approval of the advisor.

 Length of Program: Students typically take up to two or three courses each term and up to two courses during the summer.
 Completion time for the dissertation depends on the topic selected and the diligence of the student.
-Time for degree completion, including the dissertation, is six years.
-(See GA&S Policy: Time Limit for Completion of Degree Requirements)
+Time for degree completion, including the dissertation, is typically five years.

 Curriculum Plan: Completion of the Ph.D. degree program requires 60 semester hours of graduate credit, the completion of a research portfolio, and a dissertation.
-In addition, all students will participate in a one-semester consulting experience or in an external placement in the field.
-Students are expected to participate in conducting a research study and to provide consulting assistance.
+In addition, all students will participate in a consulting experience.
+Students are expected to participate in conducting a research study and providing consulting assistance.
 Up to 30 semester hours may be accepted for previously completed work.

-Doctoral students in Research Methodology are required to maintain the status of continuous enrollment during their program of studies.
-(See GA&S Policy: Academic Standing – Continuous Registration) This means that during each semester of each academic year (excluding Summer Sessions), each student must do one of the following:
+Continuous Enrollments: Doctoral students in Research Methodology are required to maintain the status of continuous enrollment during their program of studies.
+This means that during each semester of each academic year (excluding Summer Sessions), each student must do one of the following: